-IV.
-GET TO KNOW THE LEADER OF THE GROUP BETTER
+IV.GET TO KNOW THE LEADER OF THE GROUP BETTER

-Now, with this I am assuming the group has another local leader you are accountable to.
+Now, with this I am assuming the group is not in your local church and that there is another local leader you are accountable to.
 Here are two reasons why you want to get to know him better:

-A. Get feedback from him on how you can help him and his group better.
+A. Get feedback from him on how you can help him and his group \\\\\